French Twist Bun: How to Do It Right for Your Hair Type and Length

 Table of Contents

 A french twist bun is a vertical updo where the hair is swept to one side, twisted upward against the back of the head, and tucked into itself to form a sleek, self-contained roll.
-It sits flush against the skull — no ponytail base, no elastic required — making it one of the most polished updos you can do in under ten minutes.

 Style Snapshot